 Practice shadowing native speakers on YouTube or TED Talks.

-Record your answers and listen for stress and intonation patterns.
+Record your answers and listen for stress and intonation patterns, just like in an example of recorded pronunciation feedback.

 Use pauses effectively—don’t rush.